 [N.B.
 We could go a lot more in-depth on ensuring even light distribution, PAR and the various measures and ratings involved with grow lights.
 It’s a large and sometimes controversial topic in the weed growing community.
 However, for this beginner’s guide we decided to stick with the simplest rules of thumb, to get you growing more quickly.
 And as we mentioned above, the instructions that came with your light and seeds/plant should see you right.
 Also, see the discussion below.]

 - Careful not to overheat plants with the lighting.
 The maximum temperature a marijuana plant can bear is about 90 degrees Fahrenheit.
 Check our guide for how to measure and control temperature and humidity in your grow setup.

 - Every plant needs proper ventilation.
-This is one of the most important requirements for an ideal growing environment.
+This is one of the most important requirements for an ideal indoor marijuana growing environment.
 So make sure that your growing area is properly ventilated.

 - If you are not using the cloning method, then you’ll obviously need seeds.
 Seeds need to germinate before planting.
 (We’ve covered how to pick seeds and germinate them above.)

 - The next destination for a germinated seed is a rockwool block.
 This is where the initial growth of the plant will take place.

 - Now you can start feeding your plant with water and other nutrients in your hydroponic system.
 The ideal water pH level at this stage is 5.0 to 6.0.
 Do not overfeed the plant with some extraordinary amount of nutrients—too many nutes can spoil a plant very quickly.
 Start off with an average amount of nutrients and increase gradually.